The Best Diet For Your Blood Sugar, According To Mayo Clinic Research

 For this particular study, scientists at the Microbiome Program, Center for Individualized Medicine at Mayo Clinic followed over 300 people for six days.
 They each ate a bagel and cream cheese for breakfast and then ate whatever they wanted for the rest of the day.
 The researchers collected stool samples from each participant, measured their glycemic responses to the foods they ate by having them wear a blood glucose monitor, and collected information about how much and what they ate and how often they exercised.

 The results showed that when the researchers considered only factors like carbohydrates or calories consumed, they were able to accurately predict blood sugar response 40 and 32 percent of the time, respectively.
-But when they used a new model they developed, which accounted for factors like age and the genetic differences in the bacteria living in the guts of the participants, they were able to predict blood glucose sugar responses accurately 62 percent of the time.
+But when they used a new model they developed, which accounted for factors like age and the microbiome diversity of the participants, they were able to predict blood glucose sugar responses accurately 62 percent of the time.
 When you consider how many people are suffering from diabetes, that number is huge.

 The blood-sugar-microbiome connection you need to know about.

 So what's the deal with the microbiome and blood sugar?
 Is the key to balancing blood sugar in the gut?
 We're not entirely sure yet, but there's growing evidence that targeting the microbiome could help us combat diabetes.
 And it makes sense that if our microbiomes are all different, every person would respond a little differently to different foods—blood glucose response included.
 That would explain why, for example, some people can eat oatmeal and feel energized and others can eat carbs like this and feel fatigued and less than optimal.